DenishaDobariya/DenishaDobariya/README.md

 🌟 **Full-Stack Developer | Lifelong Learner**

 💻 **Crafting Digital Experiences:**
-I specialize in building dynamic and scalable web applications with a strong emphasis on user experience, performance, and functionality.
-I thrive on solving problems and bringing ideas to life with code.
+"I specialize in building dynamic and scalable web applications using frontend technologies like HTML, CSS, JavaScript, React, and backend technologies such as Node.js, Express, and MongoDB.
+I focus on creating seamless user experiences while ensuring high performance and functionality.
+I thrive on solving problems and bringing innovative ideas to life through clean and efficient code."

 🌐 **Passionate About Open-Source:**
 I believe in the power of community and enjoy contributing to projects that impact developers worldwide.